jackbullen/Chess-PGN-Viewer/README.md

 # Chess-PGN-Viewer
 A Chess PGN Viewer built with JavaScript, HTML, and CSS.
 The Chess PGN Viewer implements a class for the Board and each of the Pieces.
 These classes are used to parse the PGN and render updates on the board in board.js file.

-*Promoting pawn moves and the backwards move control button have not yet been implemented.*
+*Promoting pawn moves, en passant and the backwards move control button have not yet been implemented.*
+*Todo: Modify the move logic so getValidMoves() is check to determine the moving piece, for every move.
+Error showcased in this line 1. d4 d5 2. e4 dxe4 3.
+Nc3 Nf6 4. f3 exf3*

 ## Sample PGN: